hiking clothes

 BOTTOM HALF

-Here’s what else to think about.
+Here’s what else to think about:

-Fabric
+Fabric Considerations

 You want something that’s durable and quick drying.
 Unless you’re heading into the snow, a lightweight material is best.
 Synthetics such as polyester or nylon are good, and you should never wear jeans.
 Jeans = COTTON.
 Enough said!

-Zip-off pants legs
+Zip-off pants leg

 Some hiking pants come with zips that turn them into shorts.
 These are a nice versatile option and are generally made of lightweight material.

-For cold conditions, a set of thermal leggings under light-weight hiking pants could be useful.
+For cold conditions, a set of thermal leggings under lightweight hiking pants could be useful.
 Or invest in a heavier, warmer set of hiking pants.

 If you’re guaranteed nice weather, get hot quickly when walking (your leg muscles generate a lot of heat) and you’re not bothered about getting scratched or bitten, go for a lightweight pair of shorts.
 Even if you go for a dip in a billabong, they’ll dry out quickly, and you can be on your way.

 The right sock depends on the footwear, which depends on the conditions to be expected on your journey.
 The most important factor, of course, is that your socks are comfortable and prevent you from getting blisters.
+This is a brief outline of what is important to consider about what socks to use when hiking.
+If you want very detailed information on hiking socks check out Everything you need to know about socks.

-Wool-synthetic blends socks are the way to go.
+Avoid cotton socks at all costs.
+They are a guaranteed recipe for blisters!
+Wool-synthetic blend socks are the way to go.
 Look for good padding on the heel and around the ball of your foot.
-You might need to pay a bit more for good hiking socks, but for happy feet this is definitely worth the investment.
+You might need to pay a bit more for good hiking socks, but for happy feet, this is definitely worth the investment.

 Light-weight

-Lightweight socks are extremely breathable, but have less padding, and are often used for shorter hikes or in warm conditions.
-Eg specialist running socks.
+Lightweight socks are extremely breathable, but have less padding, and are often used for shorter hikes or in warm conditions e.g. specialist running socks.

 Mid-weight